-The proposed reconstruction of Catherine, Rutgetrs, and Montgomery Slips would not physically alter or displace community facilities nor would it directly affect the delivery of public services.
-In addition, the project would not add residential units to the area; therefore, the Proposed

-Action would not result in significant indirect effects on public schools, libraries, hospitals, or daycare centers.
+The proposed reconstruction of the median malls on Allen and Pike Streets would not physically alter or displace community facilities nor would it directly affect the delivery of public services.
+As with the existing NYCDOT Interim Plan, the Proposed Project would continue to allow access for emergency vehicles with the inclusion of dedicated 20-foot-wide lanes through the reconstructed plaza connectors at Broome, Hester, and Monroe Streets.
+In addition, the project would not add residential units to the area; therefore, the Proposed Project would not result in significant indirect effects on public schools, libraries, hospitals, or daycare centers.